Jaiswalradha335/Cheatsheet/README.md

-this is a simple cheetsheet
+#This is a simple cheetsheet